ybc9977/alluxio-gtcs/Workflow.md

 5. start the game (and opus and fairride)
 [On Master].~/alluxio-gtcs/bin/alluxio runGame #Files #TotalQuota

-6. update the preferences of All clients
+#6. update the preferences of All clients
-[On Master].~/alluxio-gtcs/bin/alluxio updatePref
+#[On Master].~/alluxio-gtcs/bin/alluxio updatePref

 7. sh *alluxio-gtcs.dir*/script/get_log.sh